Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 3. Transparent, Real-Time Tracking

-With a shared prepaid card, both users can see every transaction instantly — who paid for what, and when.
+With a shared virtual card, both users can see every transaction instantly — who paid for what, and when.
 Joint accounts may offer statements, but miss sometimes detailed personalised insights.
-The shared prepaid model, like Partly’s, provides detailed spending insights, making shared spending smart, visible and fair and avoids confusion or resentment.
+The shared virtual model, like the one Partly proposes, provides detailed spending insights, making shared spending smart,visible and fair and avoids confusion or resentment.

 4. Safer and More Controlled

-Since it’s prepaid, the balance is limited to what you load — there’s no overdraft risk and no access to your main accounts.
+Since it’s preloaded, the balance is limited to what you load — there’s no overdraft risk and no access to your main accounts.
 If the card is lost or compromised, exposure is minimal.

 5. Easier to End or Adjust